Standard 3. Developing and Applying Resources and Organizational Structures to Ensure Quality and Sustainability

 Evaluation of faculty for appointment and promotion is described in the section on CFRs 2.8 and 2.9.
 Evaluation includes confidential peer review.
 The procedures are described in Chapter 2 of our Faculty Handbook.
 These reviews also include teaching evaluations, and letters from students and alumni providing evaluations of the faculty candidate’s work as a teacher and advisor.

 There are also rigorous review procedures for the appointment of academic staff.
 These are outlined in Chapter 2 of the Academic Staff and Other Teaching Staff Handbook for Lecturers and other non-professorial staff who teach; and in Chapter 10 of the Research Policy Handbook for research staff, including Research Scientist and Research Engineer positions.
-For policies and guidelines relating to the Academic Staff-Libraries, see Personnel Program, Academic Staff-Libraries (July 16, 2021), available from the Library Human Resources Office.
+Policies and guidelines relating to the Academic Staff-Libraries are found in the Policy Manual for Academic Staff-Libraries.

 Policy on staff recruitment and hiring is found in the Administrative Guide (2.1.2).
 University Human Resources provides a Managers Toolkit that contains resources for managers on staff recruitment, hiring, onboarding, professional development, and more